DoNewsCode/core/README.md

 }
 ```

-> see https://github.com/DoNewsCode/core/blob/master/container/container.go for all service provider interfaces.

-Therefore, the core knows this module exposes http service and then invokes the method with a router.
+Therefore, the core knows this module wants to expose http service and subsequently invokes the `ProvideHttp` with a router.
 You can register multiple modules, and each module can implement one or more services.

 Now we have a fully workable project, with layers of handler, repository and entity.
 Had this been a DDD workshop, we would be expanding the example even further.